tcarmean/myth_commercial_cut/README.md

 - [x] Pull needed metadata from the database
 - [ ] Check that the cutlist has actually be generated
 - [x] Create working directory for transient files
-- [ ] Remove working directory and transient files when done
+- [ ] (!!!)Remove working directory and transient files when done

-Requirements:
+Requirements (Ubuntu package names):

+libav-tools
+python-mysqldb
-mkvtoolnix (ubuntu package)
+mkvtoolnix

 This is a python take of the script created by Reuben Crane: